BEST STARTS FOR KIDS

-A well-developed vocabulary, the ability to articulate well, the ability to read and write well all assist us to succeed early in life.
+A well-developed vocabulary, the ability to articulate well and the ability to read and write well, all assist us to succeed early in life.
 And although this doesn't necessarily guarantee life-long success, early language skills greatly increases its likelihood.

 For example: Even as adults, if we go for an interview and are poor communicators, we are often judged as having less ability than we actually possess.

 I know someone with an IQ of 140+ who has a stutter.
 While he had the brainpower to do whatever he wanted, people were inclined to assess his abilities as lower than they actually were.
 His resultant loss of confidence made things even more difficult for him.